 Diagnosing the Origin of Epilepsy Seizures

-When multiple medications fail to stop epileptic seizures, a patient’s best hope for gaining control of their seizures is often epilepsy surgery.
-That can only happen if the doctors can identify the area of the brain responsible for the seizure and remove it safely.
-To identify that spot, neurosurgeons may perform a craniotomy, which creates a large opening in the skull.
-A plastic grid of electrodes is then placed on the surface of the brain to record the seizures and identify where they are coming from.
+When medications fail to stop epileptic seizures, a person's best hope for gaining control of their seizures is often epilepsy surgery.
+That can only happen if doctors can identify the area of the brain responsible for the seizures and remove it safely.
+To identify that spot, neurosurgeons may perform a craniotomy, creating a large opening in the skull, and then place a plastic grid of electrodes on the surface of the brain to record seizures and identify where they originate.

 Shorter, More Precise Brain Mapping

 A 3D reconstruction of the brain guides where the dozen or more electrodes will be placed.
-The neurosurgeon uses the robotic arm to make small, two- or three-millimeter holes in the scalp through which the rigid electrode wire is passed.
-Rather than sit on the brain as the plastic grid of electrodes does, the robotically placed electrodes go deep inside the brain.
-The procedures take about two hours.
-“Without the robot, this process would be much less precise and take about seven or eight hours,” Dr. Sinha said.
-The electrodes are much better tolerated by patients -- they cause less pain and swelling -- than grid electrodes.
+The neurosurgeon uses a robotic arm to make small, two- or three-millimeter holes in the scalp through which the rigid electrode wire is passed.
+As opposed to grid electrodes, which sit on the surface of the brain, the wires are placed into the brain tissue with robotic assistance.
+The procedure takes about two to three hours.

-The robotic-assisted procedure is not for every epileptic patient.
+The robotic-assisted procedure is not for everyone with epilepsy.
 Rather, Dr. Sinha said, “we now have an armamentarium of techniques and realize there are some patients where we are going to want to use the plastic grid and strips.”
 However, there are times when the epileptic seizures originate in a location that is not attainable with the plastic grid.

 “When you are looking to investigate a large area, those electrodes can be uncomfortable and even dangerous,” he said.
 The robotic electrodes “offer options when those electrodes don’t do the job.
 The majority of procedures will be done with this newer technique in the future.”